vigetlabs/foliage/README.md

 Foliage is lightweight tree that operates on a tree of JavaScript primitives.
 It is inspired by many Cursors libraries/frameworks (see [prior art](#prior-art)), however it is not nearly as ambitious.
-Specifically, it sacrifices robustness and purity for the benefit of build size.
+It sacrifices robustness and purity for the sake of embeddability.

 ## Goals